tselane2110/stray-dogs-detection-system/README.md

 ***
 # **Setup**
+* This project might only work on your system if you have a GPU. (else it will only work for image files and not the video ones)
 * cmd -> cd </path to your fav directory/>
 * git clone https://github.com/tselane2110/stray-dogs-detection-system
 * cmd -> cd </path to the cloned repository/>